indrabasak/indrabasak.github.io/_posts/2018-04-12-making-sense-of-blockchain.md

  process of adoption will be slow.
 Beyond cryptocurrency, blockchain can be used in electronic medical records, notary, real estate, etc.

- I hope you have a slightly better idea about blockchain after reading this blog.
+ I hope you have a slightly better understanding of blockchain now.
 I plan to address other aspects of blockchain in my next few postings.